Coalgebraic $K$-theory: (Co)reflexive (co)algebras

 for any $k$-algebra $A$ and any $k$-coalgebra $C$.
 In general, the map $\varepsilon_C\colon C\rightarrow (C^*)^\circ$ is always injective, however the map $\eta_A\colon A\rightarrow (A^\circ)^*$ is neither injective nor surjective in general.
 We recall the following definition from \cite{Taf72}.

 \begin{definition} A $k$-coalgebra $C$ is called \textit{coreflexive} if the natural coalgebra homomorphism $\varepsilon_C\colon C\rightarrow (C^*)^\circ$ is an isomorphism.
-We say a $k$-algebra $A$ is \textit{reflexive} if the natural algebra homomorphism $\eta_A\colon A\rightarrow (A^\circ)^*$ is an isomorphism.
-If $\eta_A$ is only assumed to be injective, we say $A$ is \textit{proper}, and if $\eta_A$ is only assumed to be surjective, we say $A$ is \textit{weakly-reflexive}. \end{definition}
+A $k$-algebra $A$ is \textit{reflexive} if the natural algebra homomorphism $\eta_A\colon A\rightarrow (A^\circ)^*$ is an isomorphism.
+The $k$-algebra $A$ is \textit{proper} if $\eta_A$ is only assumed to be injective, and $A$ is \textit{weakly-reflexive} if $\eta_A$ is only assumed to be surjective. \end{definition}

 Essentially, asking a $k$-algebra $A$ to be reflexive is requiring $A$ to be obtained from a coalgebra $C$ in the sense that $C^*=A$.
 More precisely, by duality, a coalgebra $C$ is coreflexive if and only if $C\cong A^\circ$ for some reflexive algebra $A$; and $A$ is a reflexive algebra if and only if $A\cong C^*$ for some coreflexive coalgebra $C$ \cite[1.8, 1.9]{Rad73}.
 Of course, if $A$ or $C$ are finite dimensional, then they are reflexive or coreflexive respectively.
 There are also non-finite dimensional examples.